pikaypi/random-password-generator/readme.md

 ![A screenshot of the password generator application](./assets/images/screenshot.png)

 ## How It Works
 When the user clicks the "Generate Password" button, they are prompted to select a password length.
 If the value provided by the user is not an integer between 8 and 128, an error alert will appear telling the user why their input was invalid.
+Clicking the "Generate Password" button again will restart the process.

 If the password length is valid, the user will then receive a prompt to confirm inclusion of each of the four sets of characters - lowercase letters, uppercase letters, numbers, and special symbols.
 Once the final prompt has been answered, the generated password appears in the text box.
+Once password is displayed, clicking the "Generate Password" button again will restart the process.